Aleadinglight/my-cpp-notebook/readme.md

 - [Custom exceptions](../master/Exceptions/ExceptionsCustom.cpp): Create a custom exception using C++ library `exception`.

 - [Ordering exceptions](../master/Exceptions/ExceptionsOrder.cpp): Example on how to catch exception in the right order.
+The main rule is to catch sub-class exception before parent-class exception.